-- Heat a non-stick pan (I use a 9-inch pan) and add 1/2 Tbsp of olive oil.
+- Heat a non-stick pan (I use a 9-inch pan) and add the olive oil.

-- Add potatoes, rosemary, 1/4 tsp of fine salt and gently pan fry over medium heat, stirring frequently, for about 10-12 minutes or until the potatoes are soft and brown.
+- Add potatoes, rosemary, garlic powder, salt, pepper, and gently pan fry over medium heat, stirring frequently, for about 12-15 minutes or until the potatoes are fork-tender and slightly brown.

-- While the potatoes cook, whisk the eggs, cheese, 1/2 tsp of salt and pepper.
+- Whisk the eggs, cheese, salt, and pepper.

-- Pour the egg mixture evenly over the potatoes, reduce the heat, cover and cook until the eggs are just set (this will take about 5 minutes).
-At this point the frittata is ready to be turned.
+- Pour the egg mixture evenly over the potatoes, reduce the heat, and cook until the eggs at the edges are beginning to set (this will take about 3-4 minutes).

 - Transfer the skillet to the oven and bake for a couple of minutes (keep an eye on it) or until the center looks set with a firm jiggle.

 - Let it cool for 5 minutes, then cut into wedges and serve.